firebase/firebase-js-sdk/docs-exp/auth-types.autherror.phonenumber.md

 ## AuthError.phoneNumber property

-The phone number of the user's account used for sign-in/linking.
+The phone number of the user's account, used for sign-in/linking.

 <b>Signature:</b>